Presentation tips are abound on the internet today.

 Unfortunately, there are no short-cuts to becoming a highly effective presenter.

-Assuming you’ve answered yes to both questions though, here are 3 of my top presentation tips to set you nicely on your way.
+Assuming you’ve answered yes to both questions, here are 3 of my top presentation tips to set you nicely on your way.

 Tip 1.
 Make friends

-Regardless of your credentials, idea, or the extensive research you may have done, if your audience doesn’t like you they simply won’t connect with you or your message.
+Regardless of your credentials or idea; if your audience doesn’t like you, they simply won’t connect with you or your message.

 It sounds harsh but it’s true.